These Are The Top Scotch Whisky-Consuming Countries In The World

 The French love their Scotch.
 In 2021, France consumed 176 million bottles — almost the same as in 2019 and 2020.
 As such, France has remained at the top of the Scotch whisky-consuming countries for the last three years.

-The value of France’s Scotch whisky import was worth GBP 387 million (RM 1.9 billion) in 2021, which was 2.8 percent higher than in 2020.
+The value of France’s Scotch whisky import was worth GBP 387 million in 2021, which was 2.8 percent higher than in 2020.
 And still, the figure was around 11 percent lower than in 2019, a sign of the significant drop in Scotch whisky exports during the pandemic.

 India